-If you are interested in participating in the Plan, and to ensure that you understand the benefits available to you, you are encouraged to have a confidential conversation with either Nina Zipser, Dean for Faculty Affairs and Planning, or Laura Fisher, Senior Associate Dean for Faculty Development.
+If you are interested in participating in the Plan, and to ensure that you understand the benefits available to you, you are encouraged to have a confidential conversation with either Laura Fisher, Senior Associate Dean for Faculty Affairs, or Jerrine Milke, Chief of Staff for Faculty Affairs.
 Such a conversation in no way obligates you to participate.
 Please aim to have this conversation no later than March 31st of the academic year immediately before the one in which you wish to begin your phased retirement period (indeed, the earlier the better).
 This March 31st date should allow adequate time to discuss the following issues: the phased retirement option or options of interest to you; the nature of your reduced work expectations; the availability of any accrued sabbatical under the usual FAS sabbatical rules; and opportunities for post-retirement appointments.